cp3402-students/project-team9/deployment.md

 ## Testing
 **Testing Procedures**
-Testing is conducted in the developers local development environment first.
+Testing is conducted in the developers local development environment.

-Any bugs encountered during deployment to staging are to be documented so they can be ironed out/resolved before deployment to production.
+Any bugs encountered during deployment to staging are to be documented so they can be ironed out/resolved before pushing to production.

 ## Automation/Deployment
 Whenever a push is made to the staging branch of a developers fork, the staging.yml file in './github/workflows/' runs.
 The script in this file makes use of the GitHub Action [ssh deploy](https://github.com/marketplace/actions/ssh-deploy); which essentially deploys whatever file/directory is specified, to a folder on the staging server via rsync over ssh, using NodeJS.
 Currently, the staging.yml script deploys both the Team 9 theme directory, as well as an .xml export of the entire WordPress site.